 Upon graduation, four-year degree seeking students are required to complete a minimum of 60 hours of Christian service.
 Ideally, these hours will be completed over six semesters, 10 hours each semester.
 Two-year degree seeking students are required to complete a minimum of 30 hours of Christian service.
-These hours can be completed through a course that utilizes Christian service or through an approved and documented independent project.
+These hours can be completed through a Christian service course or through an approved and documented independent project.

-Nontraditional and online students are required to complete a minimum of 40 hours of Christian service.
-Two-year degree seeking nontraditional and online students are required to complete a minimum of 20 hours of Christian service.

-Any hours over a student's required service hours can go towards the Service Leadership Certificate which requires an additional 160 hours to complete.
+Nontraditional and online students must complete at least 40 hours of Christian service.
+Two-year degreeseeking nontraditional and online students are required to complete a minimum of 20 hours of Christian service.
+Any hours over a student's required service hours can go towards the Service Leadership Certificate, which requires an additional 160 hours to complete.

 The Student Life Office will schedule various service events and activities for students to participate in during their tenure at MACU.
 Students must seek approval from the Student Life Office to complete an independent project.
 Students will need to provide an explanation of the project and need for the project within the community or church.
 Upon completion of the project, the student will provide documentation from a supervisor that they have completed their hours.

-The following are a few possibilities for independent projects:

-- Teaching a Sunday School Class - Serving as a youth sponsor
+The following are a few possibilities for independent projects: Teaching a Sunday School Class, serving as a youth sponsor, volunteering in the local area, and tutoring at the local school.